 Section 4.
 Special Meetings may be called by the Co-chairs or at the request of the WPC or upon written request of not less than one-half of the WPCAG members.

 Section 5.
 All members and their alternates are encouraged to debate and contribute to conversation on agenda issues and to suggest agenda items for discussion.
+Agency staff and members of the public also are encouraged to participate in the discussions.

 Section 6.
 Each seat shall have one vote.
-Except as otherwise provided in these Operating Procedures, passage of motions shall be by simple majority of the attending members.
+Except as otherwise provided in these Operating Procedures, passage of motions shall be by a simple majority of the attending members.
 A seat’s alternate member shall be entitled to attend all WPCAG meetings and functions; however, the alternate member shall have voting rights only when acting as the member’s representative.

 Section 7.
 Rules of order and procedure during WPCAG business shall be Robert’s Rule of Order to govern matters of order and procedure not covered by these Operating Procedures.